achmadbaund/adonis-query-builder/README.md

 where method variants

 Following is the list of the where method variations and shares the same API.
-Method	Description

-andWhere	Alias for the where method orWhere	Adds an or where clause whereNot	Adds a where not clause orWhereNot	Adds an or where not clause andWhereNot	Alias for whereNot
+`andWhere`	Alias for the where method
+`orWhere` Adds an or where clause
+`whereNot` Adds a where not clause
+`orWhereNot` Adds an or where not clause
+`andWhereNot`	Alias for whereNot